-Concentra is committed to protecting and respecting your privacy and personal data.
+Orgvue is committed to protecting and respecting your privacy and personal data.
 This privacy notice will explain how we look after your personal data; please read it carefully.

-1. Purpose of this privacy notice
+1. purpose of this privacy notice

-This notice aims to give you information on how Concentra collects and processes your personal data through your use of any of our websites and participation in our events, including any data you may provide when you sign up to receive information about our products, any newsletter we might release, register for or attend one of our events, request further information about or purchase any of our services.
+This notice aims to give you information on how Orgvue collects and processes your personal data through your use of any of our websites and participation in our events, including any data you may provide when you sign up to receive information about our products, any newsletter we might release, register for or attend one of our events, request further information about or purchase any of our services.

 This privacy notice supplements any more specific privacy notices we may provide to you when collecting specific information from you and is not intended to override them.